merge-api/merge-sdk-kotlin/README.md

 ### Expands call, Kotlin

-The `expand` parameter of Merge API endpoints take in properties which the caller wishes to "expand" from an id into a full sub object.
-For example, you can expand the applications property of a candidate from a list of ids of that candidate's applications into a list of full application objects matching those ids in one call (rather than call list applications later).
-This has historically been a challenge to support in our statically typed language SDK's, but we have this pattern:
+The `expand` parameter can be used during GET requests to fetch the related objects in your response body.
+For example, if you sent a request for GET `/employees`, you can use the expand parameter on Teams.
+This will fetch the associated Team data for each given employee.
+The Employee objects will be returned with the corresponding Teams objects instead of the default `List<UUID>`.
+In the below example, we expand the `applications` property of recruiting `Candidate`.

 ```kotlin
 // debugging output